bernibra/RESOLDRE/README.md

 Installation should be relatively painless:

-you must clone the repository
+you can install the R package with `remotes` as:

 ```{r}
 library(remotes)
 install_github('bernibra/RESOLDRE')
 ```

-and build and install the package using R.

 ## Data accessability